-When a child is absent because of illness or for a doctor or dental appointment, call or email the school office (650-856-1622) before 8:30 a.m. on the day of the absence and indicate the reason.
-If you prefer, you could email Ginny Chu in our school office.
+When a child is absent because of illness, for a doctor or dental appointment, or any other reason, call or email the school office (650-856?1622) before 8:30 a.m. on the day of the absence and indicate the reason.
+If you prefer, you could email Lee-Ann Taylor in our school office.
 The law requires that the exact nature of an illness be stated.
-This type of absence is an excused absence.
+An absence for reasons of illness is an excused absence.

-A child may be dismissed early from school only when a telephone call or note to the teacher has indicated the specific reason.
+A child may be dismissed early from school only when a telephone call or note to the teacher and school office has indicated the specific reason.
 The school is not permitted to excuse children for music lessons, Scouting, sports, or other extracurricular activities.
-A child leaving school at a time other than the usual dismissal time must report to the school office and await transportation there, NOT at the curb.
+A parent picking up a child leaving school at a time other than the usual dismissal time should come to the school office and sign the student out.
+The parent may not ask that the child meet in the parking lot or the bus circle.

 Our school district has become much stricter about unexcused absences than in the past.
-Three unexcused absences (or tardiness of more than 30 minutes) means that a student is truant according to California Ed Code.
+Three unexcused absences (or tardiness of more than 30 minutes) means that a student is truant according to California Ed Code (48260).
+This will be communicated in a letter to the family and a copy will be kept in the child’s cumulative file.
 It is, therefore, very important that you communicate with your child’s teacher and our office staff about all student absences.

-If your family is planning a trip of any length, please notify your child’s teacher in advance and also notify Becky or Ginny in the school office.
-It may be possible to excuse absences up to four days in length depending on the reason of the absence if we are notified before the absence.
-Independent study may be arranged for absences of duration between 5 and 15 days.
-For an absence longer than 15 days, special arrangements must be made with the principal in order to avoid having the student dis-enrolled from school.
+If your family is planning a trip of any length, please notify your child’s teacher in advance and also notify Becky Brewer or Lee-Ann Taylor in the school office.
+Independent study may be arranged for absences of duration between 5 and 20 days.
+For an absence longer than 20 days, special arrangements must be made with the principal in order to avoid having the student dis-enrolled from school.
+For planned absences less than 5 days, it may be possible to arrange for these days to be excused absences and therefore not result in the child being designated truant.
+In order for the absences to be excused, the student must have a good attendance record (95% to date of the request) and the appropriate request form needs to be submitted to the office.

 PAUSD Board Policies: